 A decent elliptical exercise may also improve your heart, lungs, and muscles.
 It may help you gain stamina and endurance.
 You may use an elliptical for both high-intensity interval training and steady-state exercise.

 Both the treadmill and the elliptical improve your running.
 Both train you for marathons.
 In addition to running outside, working on these gives you an added advantage.
 The kind of interval training you do on a treadmill is not possible on the road.
 The uniform speed at which you can run on a treadmill is not possible outside.

-The simultaneous use of the lower and upper bodies requires the core to engage to keep the body balanced.
-Cycling backwards on the elliptical attacks the hamstrings, glutes, and calves immensely.
+When the lower and upper bodies work together, the core has to work to keep the body balanced.
+Cycling backward on the elliptical attacks the hamstrings, glutes, and calves immensely.
 These are the muscles most used during marathons.

 Mental Health and Happiness

 Exercising on a treadmill or an elliptical may also improve your brain function, and make you healthier and happier.
 The first reason is that running and other cardiovascular activities stimulate the brain to produce more endorphins.
 Endorphins are the joyful chemicals in your brain.
 Thus, exercising may help relieve sadness and anxiety.

 Which burns more calories: the elliptical or the treadmill?
 Treadmills are good for high-intensity interval training (HIIT) because it’s easy to change the speed and incline.
 Studies show that HIIT workouts are effective for burning calories, reducing body fat, and improving cardiovascular fitness in a short period of time.